Skip to main content

 Consider Consulting a Lawyer

 The stakes in our example aren't all that high.
 The bad tire rotation proved to be an inconvenience, nothing more.
-You are not out a lot of money.
-And you are planning on going back to Yellowstone next summer anyway.
+You are not out a lot of money, and you are planning on going back to Yellowstone next summer anyway.

 Just as a matter of good customer service, Big Bad might compensate you without an argument.
-You would send them a demand letter when you got home, along with receipts and any pictures or videos you may have taken (and save the sheared-off lug nuts, if you can).
+You would send them a demand letter when you got home, along with receipts and any pictures or videos you may have taken — save the sheared-off lug nuts, if you can.
 If they don't agree to cover your out-of-pocket costs, you could get a mechanic to testify for you and bring them to small claims court.
 You might be able to handle this yourself.

 Next Steps